Wedding Thank-You Note Wording

 Step 3: Set Up Shop

-Designate a “writing station" in your home—you'll be more likely to pen wedding thank-you notes if you have a comfortable place to sit and all your supplies at the ready.
+Designate a "writing station" in your home—you'll be more likely to pen wedding thank-you notes if you have a comfortable place to sit with all your supplies at the ready.
 If you don't have a desk, keep your note cards near a table or hard surface.
 A glass of wine and some Spotify can really sweeten the deal.

 Step 4: Get Down to Business